 Thank you for choosing the Asymmetric Digital Subscriber Line (ADSL) Router.
-With the asymmetric technology, this device runs over standard copper phone lines and provides a downstream rate at up to 8 Mbps and upstream rate at up to 1 Mbps.
+With the asymmetric technology, this device runs over standard copper phone lines.
 In addition, ADSL allows you to have both voice and data services in use simultaneously all over one phone line.